Unsupervised Multimodal Clustering for Semantics Discovery in Multimodal Utterances: Additional Related Works

-Multimodal language analysis has introduced numerous datasets~\cite{zadeh2016mosi,zadeh2018multimodal,yu2020ch} and multimodal fusion methods~\cite{tsai2019multimodal,sun2020learning,rahman2020integrating,hazarika2020misa,yu2021learning,han2021improving,maharana2022multimodal,unimse,wei-tackling,yang-confede,multiemo}.
 While most research has focused on meta properties like emotions or sentiment, less attention has been given to the content semantics of multimodal utterances.~\citet{zhou2024token} has specifically designed a method for multimodal intent recognition, leveraging the text modality to guide the learning of prompts from non-verbal modalities.
 However, this method is inapplicable for unsupervised scenarios.

 To address this, EMOTyDA~\cite{EMOTyDA} offers dialogue act labels that complement two multimodal emotion datasets~\cite{busso2008iemocap,MELD}, and recent studies have ventured into multimodal dialogue act classification~\cite{saha-etal-2021-towards_,saha2021emotion}.~\citet{maharana2022multimodal} introduce a dataset for recognizing operational intents in instructive videos, employing a multimodal cascaded cross-attention late fusion model.
 MIntRec~\cite{zhang2022mintrec} provides the first multimodal dataset for conversational intent recognition, using multimodal fusion methods as benchmarks.
 However, these works depend on supervised learning with provided labels, with few studies in the area of unsupervised multimodal language analysis.
 Very recently,~\citet{zhang2024mintrec} introduces the first large-scale multimodal dataset for both intent recognition and out-of-scope detection in conversations, highlighting the challenges of existing machine learning methods in understanding complex semantics within multimodal utterances.